 Anytime a practice closes permanently, it is necessary to notify your agent or broker and The Doctors Company.
 This step ensures that past and future claim coverage will be addressed.

-A packet of informative materials on closing your practice is available by contacting The Doctors Company at 800.421.2368, extension 1243, or email@example.com.
+A packet of informative materials on closing your practice is available by contacting The Doctors Company at 800.421.2368 or firstname.lastname@example.org.

 Jewel JA.
 Standardization of inpatient handoff communication.
 Pediatrics.
 2016 Nov;138(5).